fsantanna/dceu/doc/manual.md

 return expressions.
 This restriction permits that terminating blocks deallocate all dynamic values attached to them.
+Ceu also provides an explicit [move](#TODO) operation to reattach a dynamic value to an outer scope.
 Nevertheless, a dynamic value is still subject to garbage collection, given that it may loose all references to it, even with its enclosing block active.

 ## 3.3.
-Executing Values
+Running Values

-An *executing value* corresponds to an active coroutine, task, pool of tasks, or tracked reference:
+A *running value* corresponds to an active coroutine, task, pool of tasks, or tracked reference:

 ```
 x-coro  x-task  x-tasks  x-track
 ```

+A running value is still a dynamic value, with all properties described above.
-Besides being deallocated, an executing value also requires to run a finalization routine when going out of scope.
+In addition, it also requires to run a finalization routine when going out of scope in order to terminate active blocks.

-`TODO: move`
-`TODO: evt, err`
+An `x-track` is set to `nil` when its referred task terminates or goes out of scope.
+This is all automated by Ceu.

 # 4. EXPRESSIONS